cytoscape/cytoscape.js-blog/_drafts/2016-06-22-social-network.md

   - Add a line between the newly added user and `targetUser`

 Now that an outline of `addToGraph()` has been defined, the code naturally falls into place.
-Because this function requires an initialized `cy` element, we'll place with within the `DOMContentLoaded` function, before our `submitButton` listener and after `var cy = cytoscape{ ... }`.
+Because this function requires an initialized `cy` element, we'll place it within the `DOMContentLoaded` function, before our `submitButton` listener and after `var cy = cytoscape{ ... }`.

 ```javascript
   function addToGraph(targetUser, followers, level) {